Arduino Automatic Watering System

 Step 5:Arduino Automatic Watering System TESTS & ADJUSTMENTSTESTS & ADJUSTMENTS

-Logically, as the system has an hour pre set to operate, you can change the time via software for the time you will do the tests, and after you can adjust the operational “time”.
+It makes sense that since the system has a preset hour for operation, you can modify the time using software for when the tests will be conducted, and later you can fine-tune the operational “time”.

 Step 6:Arduino Automatic Watering System VIDEOS & PHOTOS: